 In this context, it is becoming increasingly important to learn as quickly as possible what activities have successfully contributed to climate resilience and what actions need to be adjusted.
 This kind of evaluation is also of relevance, as large amounts of global public funds are being dedicated to building resilience.
 Hence methods for monitoring climate resilience and assessing the impacts of adaptation measures are needed.
 However, appropriate indicators and monitoring systems in this realm are often not available at the municipal level.

-For this purpose, adelphi, together with its partners, will develop an urban climate resilience framework as well as a modular resilience indicator set.
-This flexible toolbox will be tested for its applicability and practicability in German cities.
-Based on the resilience indicator set, the group of partners will develop a methodology to measure the impacts of climate resilience adaptation measures, which will also be tested with the cooperating municipalities.
-A major part of the project also lies in making the findings available to relevant actors from municipalities, science and politics.
+For this purpose, adelphi, together with its partners, developed an urban climate resilience framework as well as a modular resilience indicator set.
+This flexible toolbox was for its applicability and practicability in German cities.
+Based on the resilience indicator set, the group of partners developed a methodology to measure the impacts of climate resilience adaptation measures, which was also tested with the cooperating municipalities.
+A major part of the project also consisted in making the findings available to relevant actors from municipalities, science and politics.